Mustai Karim

-Mustai Karim (Мостай Кәрим; born Mustafa Safich Karimov, Мостафа Сафа улы Кәримов; 20 October 1919 – 21 September 2005), was a Bashkir Soviet poet, writer and playwright.
+Mustai Karim (Мостай Кәрим; born Mustafa Safich Karimov, Мостафа Сафа улы Кәримов; 20 October 1919 – 21 September 2005) was a Bashkir Soviet poet, writer and playwright.
 He was named People's Poet of the Bashkir ASSR (1963), Hero of Socialist Labour (1979), and winner of the Lenin Prize (1984) and the USSR State Prize (1972).

 Biography

 Karim was born on 20 October 1919 and in the village of Klyashevo (now in Chishminsky District, Bashkortostan) in an ethnic Bashkir peasant family.
 In 1941, he graduated from Bashkir State University, Faculty of Language and Literature.
 After graduation, he joined the Red Army and was sent to Novocherkassk Higher Military Command School of Communications.
 In May 1942, with the rank of second lieutenant sent to the 17th Motor Rifle Brigade Chief of Communications artdiviziona.
 In August 1942, Karim spent about six months in hospitals recuperating from severe wounds.
 After recovery, he returned to the forefront as a correspondent for the front-line newspapers.
 He became a Member of the CPSU in 1944.
 Throughout the Great Patriotic War Karim was at the front, and he was a correspondent for the front-line newspapers For the honor of the motherland (Ватан намусы өчен), Soviet Soldier (Sovet sugyshchysy) in Tatar.

 Karim began writing in the mid-1930s.
 In 1938 his first book of poems, "The detachment moved", was published.
 The second, "Voices of Spring", was published in 1941.
 After that, he published more than 100 poems and prose collections, and more than 10 dramatic works.

 From 1951 to 1962, Karim was the chairman of the joint BASSR.
 From 1962 to 1984 he served as secretary of the Union of Soviet Writers.
 He was a member of the Writers' Union from 1940.

-His fruitful literary work Karim combined with multiple social activities: he was elected a delegate to the congress of the CPSU from 1955 to 1980, he was a deputy to the Supreme Soviet of the RSFSR 4–11 convocations, Deputy Chairman of the Presidium of the Supreme Soviet of the RSFSR, the Deputy Chairman of the Supreme Soviet of the RSFSR Supreme Soviet deputy BASSR many years he was chairman of the Bashkir Peace Committee, a member of the Committee on Lenin and State Prizes of the USSR Council of Ministers, member of the Presidential Council of the Republic of Bashkortostan.
+His prolific literary work, Karim, was complemented by his involvement in various social activities.
+From 1955 to 1980, he was elected as a delegate to the congress of the CPSU.
+He served as a deputy to the Supreme Soviet of the RSFSR during the 4th to 11th convocations.
+Karim held positions such as Deputy Chairman of the Presidium of the Supreme Soviet of the RSFSR and Deputy Chairman of the Supreme Soviet of the RSFSR.
+He also served as a deputy of the BASSR Supreme Soviet for many years.
+He held the esteemed position of Chairman of the Bashkir Peace Committee and was a member of the Committee on Lenin and State Prizes of the USSR Council of Ministers.
+Karim's contributions extended to being a member of the Presidential Council of the Republic of Bashkortostan.

 He died after suffering a heart attack on 21 September 2005 at the Republican Cardiological Clinic in Ufa.
 He was buried at the Mohammedan Cemetery in Ufa.